Loriowar/relation_builder/README.md

 ### 'Nested' strategy

 It use [nested_attributes](http://api.rubyonrails.org/classes/ActiveRecord/NestedAttributes/ClassMethods.html)
 for build nested relations.
-If you have semifiled params.
+If you have half-filled params.
 For example, in params you have attributes for building, flat and room.
 And suppose that in any case you want to have a bathroom.
-So you can say same thig as in previous
+So you can say same thing as in previous
  example:

 ```ruby